How Can Technology Help Education

 But It’s Not Just For The Kids

 Teachers often complain that they’re spending more and more time on paperwork and lesson planning than on actual teaching.
-Technology such as time-saving software tools and programmes can really come in handy here, allowing teachers to create and manage lesson plans more easily while automating tiresome, time-consuming tasks.
+Technology such as time-saving software tools and programs can really come in handy here, allowing teachers to create and manage lesson plans more easily while automating tiresome, time-consuming tasks.
 In addition, tracking tools can help them monitor students’ progress, create and grade assignments and even enhance their own professional development.
 Of course, organized meetings are an essential part of the staff and parent communication.
 But not everybody gets the chance to voice their ideas, opinions or concerns.

 Here again, technology such as Catchbox can help.
 Take it along to the next staff or parents’ meeting, pass it around or toss it into the audience for a spontaneous Q&A session.
 It’s a great way to break the ice, create a more relaxed and informal setting and give everyone an opportunity to have a say, which in turn will lead to a more productive meeting.